 Sometimes we can release emotional pain like anxiety and depression through receiving help from a counselor.
 Sometimes, however, we need some technique that allows us to release pain in a way that doesn’t involve talking to someone else.

 You can read more about EFT here.
 (It is a really easy technique to practice on your own, and this site give instructions for doing this.)

 Sometimes we get stuck in our Wounded Self because of painful memories.
 Sometimes we can use visualization, which is a form of imagination, to heal these painful memories.

 You can read more about how to use visualization in this way in this post in the section called “Parent Imagination” and “Making Amends Imagination”.
 (This post is a bit long, so you will need to scroll down to find these sections.)

 Five: Use affirmation cards to reprogram your thinking.

-Frequently we get stuck in our Wounded Self because of harmful and ineffective thought patterns we develop.
-It can be difficult to reprogram these patterns on our own because when we get used to thinking about things one way, it is hard to figure out how to think about them a different way.
+Frequently we get stuck in our Wounded Self because of harmful and ineffective thought patterns.
+It can be difficult to reprogram these patterns on our own.
+That’s because when we get used to thinking about things one way, it is hard to figure out how to think about them a different way.

 I have found affirmation cards incredibly helpful in healing my Wounded Self.
 There are hundreds of these decks out there (you can find many of them on Amazon.)
 Here are the ones I have found especially helpful.